|

 Tips for Making Ina Garten’s Chicken Marsala Recipe

-• If you’re an alpha gal who can safely consume dairy, make a truly decadent version of this dish by adding ¼ cup of heavy cream to the sauce when you incorporate the butter.
+• Add cream if dairy works for you.
+If you’re an alpha gal who can safely consume dairy, make a truly decadent version by adding ¼ cup of heavy cream to the sauce when you stir in the butter.
+If dairy is not your friend, skip it and stick with the version that works best for your body.

 What to Serve with Chicken Marsala